IQSS/dataverse-metrics/README.md

 ### Adding additional installations

-The list of Dataverse installations depends on `all-dataverse-installations.json` which can be updated with the following script as new installations are added to the [map][] produced by [miniverse][]:
+The list of Dataverse installations depends on `all-dataverse-installations.json` which can be updated with the following script as new installations are added to the [map][] produced by [dataverse-installations][]:

     ./update-all-installations-list.sh